 What kinds of accidents qualify for personal injury cases?

 Anytime you have been injured and someone else caused your injuries, you may be able to file a case to recover your injuries.
-This includes automobile accidents, sports accidents, medical malpractice, slip and fall cases, and injuries from an animal.
+This includes automobile accidents, medical malpractice, slip and fall cases, and injuries from an animal.

 You can also sue someone who hurt you deliberately, such as when someone commits a battery on you.
 Your personal injury claim will be separate from the criminal charges, but you should talk to an attorney as soon as possible to make sure you protect your rights on the claim.